phrgab/peaks/README.md

 <!-- overview-start -->
 `peaks` provides a collection of analysis tools for the loading, processing and visualisation of spectroscopic data, with a core focus on tools for angle-resolved photoemission.

 `peaks` is an evolution of the `PyPhoto` package originally developed by Phil King, Brendan Edwards, Tommaso Antonelli, Edgar Abarca Morales, Lewis Hart, and Liam Trzaska from the [King group](https://www.quantummatter.co.uk/king) at the [University of St Andrews](http://www.st-andrews.ac.uk).
-This version of `peaks` is the result of a major restructuring of the package in 2023-2025 by Brendan Edwards and Phil King, with additional contributions from Shu Mo.
+This version of `peaks` is the result of a major restructuring of the package in 2023-2025 by Brendan Edwards, Phil King, and Shu Mo.

 :::{admonition} Citation
 :class: note